rdinnager/slimr/README.md

 if (!require("devtools")) install.packages(devtools)
 devtools::install_github("rdinnager/slimr")  #downloads the latest version

-#for other branches you may want to try
-devtools::install_github("rdinnager/slimr", re = "v0.2.1")  #version accompanied with the manuscript
 ```

 `slimr` is also on R-Universe, and can be installed alternatively using